People's Party (Spain): 2022 internal organisational crisis

+Alberto Núñez Feijóo's leadership (2022–present)

+After becoming the party's leader, Feijóo designated Cuca Gamarra, the PP's spokesperson in the Congress of Deputies, as the new Secretary General.
+After the PP took several regions—including Aragon, the Balearic Islands, and Valencia—from the PSOE in Spain's 2023 regional and local elections, Sánchez called for a snap general election.
+The conservative party gained forty-eight seats in Congress and an absolute majority in the Senate, winning the elections.
+The PP failed to secure a parliamentary majority with its allies, Canarian Coalition, Navarrese People's Union (UPN), and VOX; however, King of Spain Felipe VI requested that Feijóo try to form a government.

 Ideology

-Described as the main liberal-conservative party of Spain, political scientists Vít Hlousek and Lubomír Kopeček have observed that under the leadership of José María Aznar the party evolved into a conservative party with elements of Christian democracy and economic liberalism.
-It has also been described as Christian humanist and conservative liberal.
+Once described as the main liberal-conservative party of Spain, political scientists Vít Hlousek and Lubomír Kopeček have observed that under the leadership of José María Aznar the party evolved into a conservative party with elements of Christian democracy and economic liberalism.
+It was described as Christian humanist in 2003 and conservative liberal in 1998 and 2010.
 On the other hand, sociologist Vicenç Navarro considered the PP a conservative-neoliberal coalition with a neoliberal economic policy.

 The party supports the regional structure in autonomous communities enshrined in the Constitution of 1978, as well as the constitutional monarchy.

 When Spain first legalised same-sex marriage in 2005, the party was opposed to the same-sex marriage law.
 It did, however, support marriage-like civil unions for same-sex couples.
-The party organized demonstrations against the same-sex marriage law.
+The party organised demonstrations against the same-sex marriage law.
 After the law was deemed constitutional in 2012, the PP government announced that it would no longer seek the repeal of same-sex marriage.
 While the party has a strong socially conservative faction, some politicians from the People's Party now support same-sex marriage.
 Some PP regional governments have introduced legislation against discrimination based on sexual orientation and gender identity.

 Illegal financing

-In early 2009 a scandal involving several senior members of the party came to the public's attention.
+In early 2009, a scandal involving several senior members of the party came to the public's attention.
 The Gürtel case resulted in the resignation of the party's treasurer Luis Bárcenas in 2009.
 The case against him was dropped in July 2011 but reopened the following year.

 The leader of the party in the Valencia region, Francisco Camps, stepped down in July 2011 because of a pending trial.
 He was accused of having received gifts in exchange for public contracts, but was found to be not guilty.

 Bárcenas affair

-In January 2013, the judges' investigation discovered an account in Switzerland controlled by Luis Bárcenas with 22 million euros and another 4.5 million in the United States.
+In January 2013, the judges' investigation discovered an account in Switzerland controlled by Luis Bárcenas with €22 million euros and another €4.5 million in the United States.
 Allegations appeared in the media regarding the existence of supposed illegal funds of the PP, used for the undercover monthly payments to VIPs in the party from 1989 to 2009, including the former government presidents, Mariano Rajoy and José María Aznar.
 The existence of such illicit funding has been denied by the PP.